kglw-dot-net/phase1/setlists/_posts/2019-08-16-roseland-theater-portland-or.md

  6. Cyboogie

  7. Am I in Heaven?
-     (with Altered Beast, Robot Stop, Cellophane tease)
+    (w/ Altered Beast + Robot Stop + Cellophane teases)

  8. The River

-Note: "Infest the Rats' Nest" album was released on that day.
+Notes: "Infest the Rats' Nest" album was released the day of the show.